1c3d1v3r/neatROM/README.md

-**Notice: This repo is a work in progress.
-It is released unfinished for test users.
-It is updated quite often in the next few weeks.**

 ## neatROM
 neatROM is a replacement circuit for 24 &amp; 28 pin 8bit ROM ICs used in retro computers.\
 The idea was to have a neat design like my other projects neatPLA, neat8701 & neatSRAM.
 All components are on the bottom side.\